ShaunSHamilton/prisma-rust-schema/README.md

 ## Usage

+> [!NOTE]
-NOTE: Currently, this package is not being updated on the crates.io registry, because this crate depends on a crate on GitHub.
+> Currently, this package is not being updated on the crates.io registry, because this crate depends on a crate on GitHub.

 1. Install the library